 The child was clearly delighted at demonstrating responsibility.

 “Yes, well done, erm … good job.”
 I muttered, hastily stepping back to let child and pug canter merrily across the street.

 Looking down, it certainly seemed that the dog waste had indeed been scooped up.
 I felt I needed to check, if only to convince myself that the last twenty seconds had indeed been real.

 So, on I went.
 Shaken, but also a lighter of step and glad that that my week had begun with such a surreal instance.

-PS – I didn’t take a photograph, it wouldn’t have been fair to the child.
+PS – I didn’t take a photograph.
 Instead, this is my picture in words.